mrkkrp/markkarpov.com/post/announcing-megaparsec-5.md

 -- > myFold = L.lineFold sc $ \sc' -> do
 -- >   L.symbol sc' "foo"
 -- >   L.symbol sc' "bar"
--- >   L.symbol sc  "baz" -- for the last symbol we use normal space consumer --
+-- >   L.symbol sc  "baz" -- for the last symbol we use a normal --                        -- space consumer
+--
 -- @since 5.0.0